codio/site/source/docs/autocomplete.html.markdown

 ---
-title: Auto Complete
+title: Autocomplete
 class_name: docs
 full_width: true
 ---

-Auto complete is supported within HTML, CSS and Javascript files and is (by default) activated by pressing ctrl+space.
+Autocomplete is supported within HTML, CSS and Javascript files and is (by default) activated by pressing ctrl+space.

 ##HTML Tags
 Auto complete is context sensitive, so you will only be shown Tags that are relevant to your location within the HTML file.